 If nothing says “date night” like a juicy steak, then this dish is the equivalent of getting down on one knee.
 Pan-seared, pepper-crusted steaks are topped with a chive-flecked butter (cue the swoons).
-But it’s not just any pepper, and it’s not just any steak: Here, freshly cracked tri-colored peppercorns provide a spicy, crunchy coating for melt-in-your-mouth beef tenderloin.
+But it’s not just any pepper, and it’s not just any steak: Here, freshly cracked peppercorns provide a spicy, crunchy coating for melt-in-your-mouth beef tenderloin.
 On the side, there’s delicately crisp asparagus with toasty almonds and creamy mashed sweet potatoes.
-No matter who you cook this for, we have a good feeling they’ll be quite smitten.
+No matter who you cook this for, we have a feeling they’ll be smitten.

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Sliced Almonds(ContainsTree Nuts)

 • Bring 3 TBSP butter (6 TBSP for 4 servings) to room temperature.
 Wash and dry produce. • Peel and dice sweet potatoes into ½-inch pieces.
 Place in a medium pot with enough salted water to cover by 2 inches.
 Bring to a boil and cook until tender, 15-20 minutes. • Drain and return sweet potatoes to pot.
 Keep covered off heat until ready to mash.

 • Meanwhile, thinly slice chives.
 Trim and discard woody bottom ends from asparagus.
 Place peppercorns in a zip-close bag and crush with a heavy-bottomed pan or rolling pin; pour onto a plate and spread into an even layer. • Pat beef* dry with paper towels; season all over with salt.
 Press both sides of beef into peppercorns to evenly coat.
 TIP: For a milder flavor, sprinkle beef with peppercorns instead.